-Firstly, it is very important that you are thoroughly examined by a podiatrist, physiotherapist or sports doctor as soon as the pain comes on.
-The professional will determine the extent of the injury and make a diagnosis.
+Firstly, you should be examined by a podiatrist, physiotherapist or sports doctor as soon as the pain starts.
+This will determine the extent of the injury and make a diagnosis.
 They can then start appropriate management and get the patient back to full function.

-Treatment may include massage of the plantar fascia, dry needling, post exercise icing, and stretching of the fascia itself.
+Treatment may include massage of the Plantar Fasciitis, dry needling, post exercise icing, and stretching of the fascia itself.
 Lots of heel symptoms can also be related to poor lower limb biomechanics and so there may be a need for corrective orthotics, foot taping techniques to reduce the load on the fascia as well as high quality, prescribed footwear.

-So, at the first sign of heel pain go and visit your health professional to get on top of things quickly.
+At the first sign of heel pain, go and visit your health professional to get on top of things quickly.

 Ensuring you have the right runners for your foot will make a huge impact on the occurrence of heel pain.
 The best shoe for you will depend on many things such as foot type, pronation, gait, mileage, preferred surfaces, your size as well as any other health conditions you have.
 Find out how to select the right footwear on the Fitness Tips Health Hub here.